BorhanTheAnalyst/SuperStore-Sales-Dashboard-and-Forecast/README.md

 # Power BI SuperStore Sales Dashboard and Forecast

-## Overview
-This Power BI project focuses on analyzing sales data for a SuperStore.
-The project features:
-- An **interactive dashboard** to explore sales performance.
-- A **15-day sales forecast** using time series analysis.

-## Objectives
-1. Create an intuitive and visually appealing dashboard with key performance indicators (KPIs).
-2. Analyze sales trends and provide actionable insights.
-3. Forecast sales for the next 15 days using historical data.
-4. Support strategic decision-making for business growth and customer satisfaction.

-# SuperStore Sales Dashboard and Forecast

 ## Project Overview
 This project demonstrates an interactive Power BI dashboard analyzing SuperStore sales data.
 The dashboard includes dynamic filtering, KPIs, and a 15-day sales forecast using time series analysis.

 ## Objectives
 - Provide actionable insights and accurate sales forecasting to support business growth and decision-making.
 - Utilize interactive visualizations to explore sales data across different dimensions and granularity.

-## Features
-- **Dashboard Highlights**:
-  - Sales trends over time.
-  - Performance by product category, region, and customer segment.
-  - Top-performing and underperforming products.

-- **Sales Forecast**:
-  - Leveraged Power BI's time series analysis tools to generate accurate forecasts.
-  - Visualized forecast results with confidence intervals.
+- Forecast sales for the next 15 days using historical data.

 ## Key Features
 1. **Interactive Dashboard**: Designed an intuitive dashboard with slicers, drill-downs, and KPIs for easy exploration of sales performance.